Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 4. Complex Concerns

-5. The College may receive information after a SCS report has been closed that would result in it being reopened to address all harms known to have been caused but not identified with the initial SCS report.
+5. The College may receive information after a SCS report has been closed that would result in it being reopened to address all harm known to have been caused but not identified with the initial SCS report.

 5. Interim Measures